-Winners will be presented at the 12th biennial Trails Conference Reception, Wenatchee, WA on October 26, 2018.
+Winners will be presented at the 12th biennial Trails Conference Reception, Numerica Performing Arts Center, Wenatchee, WA on October 26, 2018.

 Important application information:

-- For the Trail Leader Award and Youth Advocacy Award, nominations must be for performance within the period January 2016 through June 30, 2018 and the written narrative must clearly indicate dates of performance.
+- For the Trail Leader Award and Emerging Leader Award, nominations must be for performance within the period January 2016 through August 31, 2018 and the written narrative must clearly indicate dates of performance.

 - One award category per nomination and only one nomination per submission.